teayahz/cryptonite_taskphase_tia/niteCTF24/writeups.md

 - The QR code led to a WAV file and so I opened it in Audacity in Spectrogram view.
 ![freak5.JPG](https://github.com/teayahz/cryptonite_taskphase_tia/blob/main/niteCTF24/files/freak5.JPG?raw=true)
 - So, `nite{4_wannabe_` is the first part of the flag.
 But we still had to decipher the second part.
-- Under the first part of the flag in the WAV file, is Morse code.
+- Under the first part of the flag in the WAV file in Audacity, is beeps for Morse code.
 This decoded to `FREEKEY`.
-This seemed to be the key to a cipher and my best bet was the Vigenère cipher.
-So, the second half was `1nt3rn3t_my5tery}`.
+This seemed to be the key to a cipher and my best bet was the _Vigenère_ cipher.
+So, the second half turned out to be `1nt3rn3t_my5tery}`.

 ### Flag: `nite{4_wannabe_1nt3rn3t_my5tery}`

 ****